daniel-tomaszuk/single-docker-nginx-uwsgi-django/README.md

 # single-docker-nginx-uwsgi-django
-Configuration of docker, nginx, uWSGI to serve django application.
+Configuration of docker, nginx, uWSGI to serve Django application.
 ## Starting the application ##
 - Application alone can be found in /app subdirectory and run with django developer server: **./manage.py runserver**.
 In that case application can be accessed by typing: **localhost:8000** in the browser